 Including Compulsive eating, Comfort eating, Emotional eating, Overeating, Obesity, Under eating, Yo-yo dieting, Extreme dieting, or Occasional binging.

-Many men, women, old and young, battle with various eating issues without developing a full-blown eating disorder.
+Many people, women and men, old and young, battle with various eating issues without developing a full-blown eating disorder.
 These have many similarities to clinical eating disorders (anorexia & bulimia) but will generally be triggered only in specific circumstances.
 For example many people comfort eat after a break-up or when grieving.
 Other people overeat when stressed, anxious or angry.
 Other's may crave certain foods in certain situations.

-This can result in yo-yo dieting or extreme dieting.
+This can result in many different problems.
 Such patterns can become a problem, especially when linked to self-esteem.
 Issues includes:

 Eating problems take many forms.
 Negative spirals can kick in with weight gain, resulting in loss of esteem and comfort eating.
 This emotional self-soothing eating is a common pattern with depression, anxiety, boredom, loneliness, grieving and with anger.
 (However, other people lose their appetite when emotionally challenged.)
 The lucky will be able to self-manage these problems.
 Others will find self-help resources such as books or phone apps invaluable.
 Many will find guidance though friends, family, dieticians, nutritionists, support groups or structured programmes.
 But if such issues are causing ongoing distress, then profession help is called for.